remove dead link

 Building a strong community around your project or a particular effort within a project is often crucial to its success.
 Launchpad teams help you to bring people together by offering:

-- tools for members to communicate, such as mentoring, polls and mailing lists
+- tools for members to communicate, such as mailing lists

-- the ability for many people to share a role, such as a project's bug contact.
+- the ability for many people to share a role, such as a project's maintainer or driver.

 Teams are easy to use: Launchpad doesn't impose rules or a particular workflow on how you use your teams.
-Although most teams are associated with a partiuclar project, there isn't a formal link.
+Although most teams are associated with a particular project, there isn't a formal link.